 In an effort to lower the insurance rates for property owners in Skyland Fire District, Skyland Fire Department has strived to maintain and improve the insurance rating for the Fire District.
 The insurance rating affects the property owner’s insurance premium or how much each owner pays toward insurance.
 The insurance rates are on a scale of 1-10 with 10 being the highest resulting in the highest premiums and 1 being the lowest resulting in the lowest premiums.
 In the state of North Carolina, the Department of Insurance / Office of State Fire Marshal rates the fire departments on the efficiency of the department in handling fires through analyzing water systems, equipment, training, personnel, and response.
-Skyland Fire Department was graded by these standards in June of 2016 and was awarded a class 3 rating in August of 2016 to go into effect January 1, 2017.
+Skyland Fire Department was graded by these standards in March of 2022 and was awarded a class 2 rating in June of 2022, which will be effective October 1, 2022.

 Skyland Fire Department has continuously worked toward reducing the cost to property owners since 1982.
 Starting at a class 9 rating, going to a class 6 and eventually obtained a class 5 rating in 1983 which reduced the homeowner’s insurance premiums by approximately 50%.
-Since 1983 Skyland Fire Department has maintained a class 5 rating until recently achieving a class 4 rating in 2002.
-After the evaluation in 2016 Skyland is now pleased to offer a Class 3 rating.
+Since 1983 Skyland Fire Department has maintained a class 5 rating until achieving a class 4 rating in 2002 and the a class 3 rating in 2016.
+After the evaluation in 2022 Skyland is now pleased to offer a Class 2 rating.

 The rating process is very extensive in the items which are analyzed on a points system.
 The point system is on a scale of 100 with 10% allotted for communications and dispatch, 40% allotted for water supply and 50% for the fire department.